UndercoverComputing/linux-configs/x240/Arch/.config/sway/README.md

 ### Terminal

-Install your preffered terminal emulator (foot, alacritty, whatever you want), I use alacritty:
+Install your preferred terminal emulator (foot, alacritty, whatever you want), I use alacritty:

 ```
 pacman -S alacritty
 ```

-Then edit your config file and change terminal executable
+Then edit your config file and change the terminal executable

 `nano ~/.config/sway/config`
 ```